Empowering Utilities to Participate in the Clean-Energy Transition – Part I

 Part 1: Renewable Heating in Juneau, Alaska

-This is the first blog in a four-part series.
+This is the first blog in a three-part series.

 One of the central challenges in effectively managing the transition of the energy grid toward a more distributed and decarbonized orientation is ensuring that utilities actively engage and lead by example and innovation, rather than remain on the sidelines or resist it.
 This is the emphasis of a large portion of the work of Rocky Mountain Institute’s Electricity practice, and can be observed most directly at the Institute’s annual Electricity Innovation Lab (e-Lab) Accelerator event.
 This year’s convening, held in Sundance, Utah, in May, was no different.